- Find a Trail

-The gentle grade of this trail and its crushed stone surface make it ideal for a comfortable walk or bike ride.
+The grade of this trail and its crushed stone surface make for a comfortable walk or bike ride downhill, and a fine challenge heading uphill.
 Benches along the route offer more than a place to rest; they yield stunning views of crystal-clear currents that, when interrupted sporadically by boulders, turn into impressive rapids.

 In addition to spectacular Guest River views to the south, the trail offers a trip through the Swede Tunnel, built in 1922.
 The trail also crosses three bridges that were built over small creeks to replace the trestles once traveled by rail cars hauling coal mined nearby.
 Be sure to look for Devil's Walkingstick, a plant native to the southeast and a member of the ginseng family.
 This tall and spindly plant produces white blooms during July and August.